cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 _Annotations statistics_:

   This is a table number of created shapes, sorted by labels (e.g. vehicle, person) and type of annotation (shape, track).
 As well as the number of manual and interpolated frames.

+#### UI switcher
-**UI switcher** — switching between user interface modes.
+Switching between user interface modes.

   ![](static/documentation/images/image145.jpg)